SS Tjisalak: The sinking

-Tjisalak was sailing from Melbourne and Colombo with a cargo of flour and mail.
+Tjisalak was sailing from Melbourne to Colombo with a cargo of flour and mail.
 The crew of 80 consisted of Dutch, Chinese and English merchant seamen, plus ten Royal Navy gunners manning the ship's four-inch gun.
 Also on board were five passengers (including an American Red Cross nurse, Verna Gorden-Britten) and 22 Laskar sailors returning to India after the loss of their ship.
 Tjisalak had been travelling for 19 days, when her captain became confused by an unusual wireless message from Perth, and changed his course, sailing at 10 kn to conserve fuel.
 At 5:45 am on 26 March 1944, she was struck by a torpedo from the Japanese submarine I-8.

 One passenger, a Lieutenant Dawson from Australia, was killed instantly, and the ship began to list to port.
 The order was given to abandon ship.
 Most of the crew obeyed, taking to the ship's boats and liferafts, but the British gunners and the Dutch gun commander, second officer Jan Dekker, remained on board, waiting for the Japanese submarine to appear and opened fire.
 I-8 responded with her own deckgun, forcing the gunners to abandon ship.

 The massacre

 Once in the water, the 105 survivors were collected by the Japanese, who placed them on I-8's deck and ordered Captain Hen into the conning tower to confer with the Japanese commander, Tatsunosuke Ariizumi.
 Survivors reported Hen as shouting "No, no, I don't know."
 At that moment, a Chinese sailor slipped into the water and was shot.

 The Japanese then tied the survivors together in pairs and walked them aft around the conning tower, where they were attacked with various weapons.
 Four men jumped or fell from the submarine while being attacked and survived the random gunfire from three Japanese sailors seated behind the conning tower.
-These were Chief Officer Frits de Jong, Second Officer Jan Dekker, Second Wireless Operator James Blears and Third Engineer Cees Spuybroek.
+These were Chief Officer Frits de Jong, Second Officer Jan Dekker, Second Wireless Operator James Blears, and Third Engineer Cees Spuybroek.
 A Laskar named Dhange also survived the massacre.

 After the Japanese had killed all but about twenty of the prisoners, they tied the remainder to a long rope, pushed them overboard, and then submerged.
 Dhange, the last man on the tow rope, managed to free himself before he drowned.